Myanmar protesters determined to defy military with grassroots protest | DW | 03.03.2021

 The CRPH is a group of parliamentarians who were elected in the November 2020 elections and should have been sworn in on February 1, if the military had not staged a coup.

-This is not a grassroots movement, but rather a partial representation of the de facto government made up mostly of National League of Democracy (NLD) members.
+This is not a grassroots movement, but rather a partial representation of the de facto government made up mostly of National League for Democracy (NLD) members.

 The demands of the demonstrators, the CRPH and the CDM are similar.